xigxog/kubefox/docs/quickstart.md

 ## Setup KubeFox

-Now, install the KubeFox Helm Chart to initiate the KubeFox operator on your Kubernetes cluster.
-The operator manages KubeFox platforms and apps.
+In this step you will install the KubeFox Helm Chart to initiate the KubeFox Operator on your Kubernetes cluster.
+The operator manages KubeFox Platforms and Apps.

 ```{ .shell .copy }
 helm upgrade kubefox kubefox \